kj89/testnet_manuals/aura/README.md

  - 3x CPUs; the faster clock speed the better
  - 4GB RAM
  - 80GB Disk
- - Permanent Internet connection (traffic will be minimal during mainnet; 10Mbps will be plenty - for production at least 100Mbps is expected)
+ - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

 ### Recommended Hardware Requirements
  - 4x CPUs; the faster clock speed the better
  - 8GB RAM
  - 200GB of storage (SSD or NVME)
- - Permanent Internet connection (traffic will be minimal during mainnet; 10Mbps will be plenty - for production at least 100Mbps is expected)
+ - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

 ## Set up your aura fullnode
 ### Option 1 (automatic)